carlos-antunis-physics/PhotoniX.jl/examples/README.md

 ##  Classical optics fundamentals

+In context of classical optics, light is fundamentally described by electromagnetic theory.
+According to Faraday-Lenz and Ampère laws, both electric and magnetic fields oscillating could sustain and regenerate each other, that's the essence of light's nature - light consists in a vectorial wave phenomena sustained by the oscillation of driving force fields which perturbation travels through space along the evolution of time.

+### Wave properties of classical light

+Usually, in experimental context, some of the characteristics of light are neglected, due to its minor relevance on the observed phenomena.
+The main aspect which is widely neglected is the vectorial aspect of light waves, however, since lasers is the main source of light in experiments, some other approximations are taking into account, such as monochromaticity of light and its propagation anisotropy, leading to a simpler and cleaner, but also robust, framework - in which light could be described univocally by its amplitude along space.

 >   [**1.
 Fundamentals of beam optics**](./1.classical-optics/1.fundamentals-of-beam-optics.ipynb)
 >
->   This notebook will introduce the scalar wave formulation of optics, focusing on wave equation and its algebraic properties, besides the physical implications of it.
+>   This notebook will introduce the wave formulation of optics, focusing on wave equation and its algebraic properties, besides the physical implications of it.
 Furthermore, exploring the Slow-varying envelope approximation by Fresnel approximation of spherical waves, discussing the fundamentals of gaussian beams, including their propagation and characteristics.

 >   [**2.
 Introduction to numerical propagation methods**](./1.classical-optics/2.introduction-to-numerical-propagation-methods.ipynb)
 >
->   This notebook will, firstly, introduce the basics of Fourier optics as a approach on fundamental algebraic properties of light propagation in free-space, thus extending it for inhomogeneous and non-linear optical media through split-step beam propagation method.
+>   This notebook will, firstly, introduce the basics of Fourier optics as a approach on fundamental algebraic properties of light propagation in free-space, thus extending it for inhomogeneous optical media through split-step beam propagation method.
 Furthermore, discussing wavely phenomena such as diffraction, image formations and filtering, and minor examples on phase and amplitude modulations by holography.

 >   [**3.
 Fundamentals of structured light**](./1.classical-optics/3.fundamentals-of-structured-light.ipynb)
 >